 Here is a before and after photo of my teeth for teeth shade reference.
 Both photos were taken in similar lighting with no post-photo retouching.

 Gum disease is caused by bacteria.
 It is reasonable to expect gum health to improve when bacteria are reduced by oil pulling.
-Oil pulling may have benefits to gum health similar benefits from a mouthwash.
+Oil pulling may have benefits to gum health similar to benefits from a mouthwash.
 However, oils may only penetrate two or three millimeters into the gingival sulcus.
 If you have advanced gum disease with five-millimeter pockets or deeper, you should have treatment beyond what oil pulling can offer.

-There is no direct opening between the mouth and the sinus, through the upper back teeth have roots very close to the sinus floor.
-It’s possible that reducing bacteria in the mouth may reduce the overall drain on the immune system, causing an improvement of sinus and allergy symptoms.
+There is no direct opening between the mouth and the sinus, though the upper back teeth have roots very close to the sinus floor.
+It’s possible that reducing bacteria in the mouth may reduce the overall burden on the immune system, causing an improvement of sinus and allergy symptoms.
 Of the claims in this list, I think this claim has the weakest connection to oil pulling benefits.